How Do I Read a Chart

 L - Lowest Price

 These price points are represented using a formation which looks like a candle, the distance between the opening price & closing price is represented by what is referred to as the body, this part resembles the wax part of a candlestick.
-High price is represented by a poking line protruding upwards, this line resembles the wick of a candle, the low price is represented by a poking line protruding downward and it also resembles a candle wick facing down.
+High price is represented by a poking line protruding upwards, this line looks like the wick of a candle, the low price is represented by a poking line protruding downward and it also resembles a candlestick wick facing down.

 Candles

-A trader can also add a indicator on the chart so that they can interpret the trading chart market using these technical indicators.
-Traders will need to place indicators on the trading so that they can get additional information about a market trend & therefore be in a better position to make a more informed decision.
+A trader can also add a indicator on the chart so that they can interpret the chart market using these indicators.
+Traders will need to place and set indicators on the so that they can get additional information about a market trend & therefore be in a better position to make a more informed trading decision.
 These indicators can be used to predict the likely market direction that the market is likely to keep moving in whether up or down.

-A trader can use indicators such as the moving averages and Bollinger to determine the trend.
+A trader can use indicators like the MAs and Bollinger to determine the trend.
 Traders also can use other indicators such as the RSI and stochastic oscillators indicators to determine when to open trade positions.

-Trend lines are also used to determine the direction of the candle charts trends and these lines can drawn on the trading charts to illustrate this direction.
-A up-wards trend will be pictured by a trend line is moving up while a trend that is moving down will b e shown a trend-line that's moving downwards.
+Trend-lines are also used to determine the direction of the candle charts trends and these lines can drawn on the trading charts to display this direction.
+A upward trend will be pictured by a trend line is moving up while a trend that is moving down will b e shown a trend-line that's moving downward.

-To learn how to draw a trend line & how to trade using technical analysis a trader can learn about the trend line lesson under the learn lessons section of this site, for indicators a trader can learn about indicators and their trading analysis on the technical indicators section of this site.
+To learn how to draw a trend line and how to trade using technical analysis a trader can learn about the trend line lesson under the learn lessons section of this site, for indicators a trader can learn about indicators and their trading analysis on the technical indicators section of this website.

 Learn More Lessons & Courses: